Phi coefficient: Machine learning

 This is equal to the formula given above.
 As a correlation coefficient, the Matthews correlation coefficient is the geometric mean of the regression coefficients of the problem and its dual.
 The component regression coefficients of the Matthews correlation coefficient are markedness (Δp) and Youden's J statistic (informedness or Δp′).
 Markedness and informedness correspond to different directions of information flow and generalize Youden's J statistic, the $\delta p$ statistics, while their geometric mean generalizes the Matthews correlation coefficient to more than two classes.

-Some scientists claim the Matthews correlation coefficient to be the most informative single score to establish the quality of a binary classifier prediction in a confusion matrix context.
+Some scientists consider the Matthews correlation coefficient to be the most informative single score to establish the quality of a binary classifier prediction in a confusion matrix context.